openapi-processor/openapi-processor-spring/docs/mapping/response.md

 <div markdown="1">
 **Important:**

-Since the generatr will simply match the content type string take care that all responses of this content type should really use the same type!
+Since the processor will simply match the content type string take care that all responses of this content type should really use the same type!

 This is probably only useful for vendor content types.
 Globally mapping the content type for example